vNeeL-code/A.G.I.-A.S.I./README.md

 This work fills a specific gap in the AI landscape:

-1. **Google's A2A Protocol exists** but has zero consumer implementation documentation
+1. **Google's A2A Protocol exists** but has zero consumer grade implementation documentation
 2. **Android System Intelligence ships on every device** but functions as a "black box" with no developer manual
 3. **"AI-first" hardware pursues proprietary solutions** (Humane Pin, Rabbit R1) when orchestration software is the real bottleneck